LIAS-CUHKSZ/lias-cuhksz.github.io/lab-pi.md

 Areas of interest:

-1. Coordination of Multi-agent systems, distributed systems.
+1. Underwater Robotics.

 2. Sensing, Estimation and control systems, Kalman filtering, localization, state estimation in robotics

-3. Network systems, sensor networks to social networks
+3. Coordination of Multi-agent systems, distributed systems

 4. Security and privacy in information systems, such as cyber physical systems, machine learning algorithms